Cart 0

 Thrive

 A thriving life is a self-determined life.
 Perhaps that means English language classes in the morning and tending a community garden in the afternoon.
 It could be children playing on soccer teams, gymnastics lessons, summer camp, or art class.
-Or, it can mean pursuing mental health treatment for trauma.
+Or, it can mean pursuing mental health treatment.
 Thriving is working towards goals to live a fulfilling life with friends, family, and neighbors.